ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/GUI-Coding-Conventions.md

 > [Wiki](Home) > [The GUI](The-GUI) > [Coding](GUI-Coding) > Conventions

-Unless stated otherwise below we should follow the standard Java conventions where possible.
+Unless stated otherwise below we should follow the standard Java conventions for style where possible.

 ## Code Documentation ##